 In nature, houseplants live in a tropical forest where their roots grow in a combination of soil, decaying leaves, and animal droppings.
 A virtual smorgasbord of nutrients!

-Live bacteria, enzymes, and microbes break down this organic matter into minerals the plants can use to enhance growth.
+Live bacteria, enzymes, and microbes break down this organic matter into minerals the plants can absorb.

-This process is almost impossible growing at home with potted plants.
+This process is almost impossible with potted plants.
 Potting materials are sterilized, killing the bacteria, enzymes, and microbes needed to transform organic matter into a form your plants can use.
-So, potted plants rely on you, the grower, to provide the nutritional elements.

 If your plants aren't getting the real food they use for growth - air, light, and water - your choice of fertilizer won't matter.

-All fertilizers are not the same!
 Choosing the right fertilizer for your plants can make your head spin!
-Don't get overwhelmed, proper nutrition doesn't need to be complicated.
+Don't get overwhelmed - this doesn't need to be complicated.

 Don't think there's a difference in fertilizers?
 Ask your plants!

 Organic means "the nutrient contained in the product is derived solely from the remains of once living organisms".
-This includes animal wastes, crop residues, compost and numerous other byproducts.
+Living organisms include animal waste, crop residue, compost and numerous other byproducts.

 Organic fertilizers sound good but most are incomplete in nutritional value.
 They usually contain only one or two nutritional elements so blending different products is necessary.
 The result is uncontrollable, difficult to measure, and usually carries an odor.
 You never really know what your plants are getting.